-Tuscan Tour is a small company that was founded in 2001 by an international couple.
+Tuscan Tour is a boutique travel company that was founded in 2001 by an international couple.

 passionate tour guide, laid-back wedding planner, hedonist & occassional artist